Lynn Gilmartin

-Lynn Gilmartin (born 3 November 1984 in Dublin, Ireland.
-Emigrated to Australia in 1986) is an Australian actress and TV host, best known as the anchor of the World Poker Tour on Fox Sports Networks (US).
+Lynn Gilmartin (born 3 November 1984) is an Australian actress and TV host, best known as the anchor of the World Poker Tour on Fox Sports Networks (US).
 In 2020, she was inducted into The Australian Poker Hall of Fame.

 Personal life

-Gilmartin is married to professional poker player and World Poker Tour Mexico commentator, Angel Guillen.
+Gilmartin is married to professional poker player and World Poker Tour Mexico commentator Angel Guillén.

 Career

 Gilmartin began following the poker circuit in 2009 as a reporter for PokerNews and PokerStars.tv, regularly presenting from the World Series of Poker, European Poker Tour, Latin American Poker Tour and Asia Pacific Poker Tour.

 She first hit Australian and UK television screens in 2012 as the host of Crown's Aussie Millions Poker Championship and continued into 2013 as sideline reporter for ESPN Australia's coverage of the World Series of Poker Asia Pacific, and One HD and ESPN Australia's coverage of Crown's Aussie Millions Poker Championship.

-Later in 2013, Gilmartin moved to Los Angeles to assume the role as anchor of the World Poker Tour on Fox Sports Networks, alongside commentators Mike Sexton and Vince van Patten.
+Later in 2013, Gilmartin moved to Los Angeles to assume the role as anchor of the World Poker Tour on Fox Sports Networks, alongside commentators Mike Sexton and Vince Van Patten.
 At the same time, Gilmartin also took the roles of anchor and producer of the World Poker Tour's high roller series, WPT Alpha8, on Fox Sports 1, alongside commentators Ali Nejad and Olivier Busquet.

 Gilmartin featured on the December 2013 cover of Bluff magazine.

 In February 2018, Gilmartin hosted the American Poker Awards.

 In 2018, Gilmartin began her film career with the role of Gemma in the film Museo, which won a Silver Bear award for Best Screenplay at the Berlin International Film Festival.
 She has since appeared in Australian film productions, How Do You Know Chris?, The Very Excellent Mr. Dundee, Kidnapped and This Little Love of Mine.

 In January 2020, Gilmartin was inducted into the Australian Poker Hall of Fame for her contributions to broadcasting for more than a decade.

 Gilmartin had a guest role as Jessica Quince on Australian soap opera Neighbours from 23 April 2020.